Tonbridge Grammar School: 2000-2010

-2010-Present
+2010-present

 2015 saw the addition of a new Sixth Form block in the place of the swimming pool and changing facilities, with the increased intake of pupils in the Sixth Form.
 It brought additional facilities and a modern design which earned it its name, the IBarn.

 Academic performance

 The school has achieved high results in both International Baccalaureate and GCSE exams, ranking usually within the top state schools in the county.
 The local boys equivalent school, The Judd School similarly achieves good A-Level and GCSE results, making the pair the most high-achieving schools in south-west Kent.

 TGS has the Maths & Computing Specialist Status and Languages Specialist Status, as well as being a Leading Edge School.

-TGS also has local rivalry with fellow girl's grammar, Tunbridge Wells Girls Grammar School (TWGGS).
-The two schools compete officially and unofficially in sports and academic achievements alike.

 As of 2012, the school has been running exclusively International Baccalaureate Diploma curriculum for Sixth Form students.
 Tonbridge Grammar School has been the top International Baccalaureate state school in the UK 2009, 2010, 2011 and 2012.
 In 2014 the Sunday Times named Tonbridge Grammar School, State Secondary School of the Year and International Baccalaureate (IB) School of the Year.